 Muriatic acid is hydrogen chloride in liquid form.
 The acid has many uses in household cleaning, unclogging drains and toilets, but can use it to kill grass and weeds?

 Muriatic acid will kill grass, weeds, and other smaller vegetation it touches.
-It also wreaks havoc on plant roots if the spill seeps into the soil.
-However, careful use can turn it into an effective weed killer, especially for unwanted growth in hard-to-reach areas.
+It wreaks havoc on plant roots if the spill seeps into the soil.
+Careful use can make it an effective weed killer, especially for unwanted growth in hard-to-reach areas.
 It has longevity on grass, and you should clean it up immediately to avoid extensive damage.

 Can Muriatic acid kill weeds?

 Muriatic acid kills any plant it touches, including weeds.
-You can use it in diluted amounts to kill weeds.
+You can use it in diluted amounts to kill unwanted grass and weeds.
 Handling it requires caution to avoid killing the grass and contaminating the soil.

 It kills the weeds’ cellulose chain when applied, resulting in hydrolysis.
 The weeds turn brown and become brittle.